Our Month-to-Month Checklist Will Have Your Lawn and Garden Looking Better Than Ever This Year

 It's not too late to sow seeds of mustard, collards, turnips, and lettuce for a fall garden.
 In the Upper and Middle South you may want to use transplants of lettuce for best results.

 Cleaning up the garden will yield plenty of fallen leaves and plant debris for compost.
 In an out-of-the-way corner of the garden, mix green and dry materials with a shovelful of soil and an optional handful of fertilizer (any kind except a weed-and-feed product).
 Sprinkle with water weekly if there is no rain.
 You'll have compost by spring, sooner if you turn the pile.

 Fertilize tall fescue and other cool-season lawns in the Middle and Upper South with a quality lawn fertilizer, such as 30-2-4 or 29-3-4, that contains timed-release nitrogen to prevent burn.
 It will continuously feed your lawn until time for a spring feeding.

 If the soil is acidic, your landscape probably could benefit from an application of lime.
 Broadcast using a fertilizer spreader, or apply by hand.
 Always wear gloves and distribute evenly.
 Because lime takes a long time to react with the soil, winter applications help the spring garden.
-Apply at the rate of 15 to 20 pounds per 100 square feet.
+Apply at the rate of 5 pounds per 100 square feet.
 If you are unsure of how much lime your soil needs, have a soil test performed.

 If your automatic watering system stays on all year, it's time to adjust the amount of watering during each cycle.
 Many dormant plants require lower amounts of water in colder months.
 A good rule of thumb is to reduce irrigation time by half when night temperatures remain in the 40s or below.
 Turn the system off in rainy periods to reduce costs and prevent overwatering.